 But did you know that an inheritance received before or during the relationship (and maybe even after it has ended) could also be included as an asset available for distribution?

-Here are some options to consider how to protect your inheritance during your divorce and/or separation.
+Here are some options to consider how to protect your inheritance during divorce and/or separation.

-The simplest option to protect your inheritance in the case of divorce and/or separation is to enter into a “prenuptial agreement”.
+The simplest option to protect your inheritance during divorce and/or separation is to enter into a “prenuptial agreement”.
 These are called Binding Financial Agreements and can be done before marriage (or a de facto relationship), during the relationship or, even, after it has ended.

 This option requires the consent of both parties (and the involvement of independent lawyers) and there must be no suggestion that either party was coerced or tricked into signing the agreement.